the-lambda-way/bruteforce-enigma/README.md

 In no order:
 * Fix the rotor order and position ordinals to match other tools.
 * Documentation.
+* Investigate the correct double-stepping behavior when the middle and leftmost rotor positions begin at their notches.
+If that is a bug in this program, fix it.
+If not, document the behavior because a lot of enigma tools behave differently.
 * More detailed comments and/or public internal documentation.
 * Look into using named parameters (they're pretty limited in C++ so we'll see if it will even be an improvement).
 * Add a namespace and other library code hygiene practices.